 This goes along with the tagline to this blog, Becoming All that God has Made You To Be.
 What the world holds up to be success, and what really fulfills us, are often two very different things.

 Our president claimed during the primaries that one of his qualifications is the size of his hands.
 I want to direct us to the One who holds us in the palm of His hand (John 10:29).

 - Finding hope in what seems like hopeless situations.

 This focuses on me caring for my adult son with autism.
 Several blogs have been started by families touched by autism who stopped writing after a few posts.
 It’s hard to post stories of hope when you’re slogging daily through the details and struggles that life with autism, and other special needs, bring.

 But, like darkness at night, the sun will come up – sounds so trite but it’s so true – and there are stars for us to see during the wait.

 - Finding growth in my writing.

 I hesitate to list this because I have so far to go.
 If you’ve read some of my posts, you’d probably agree.
-And there are an abundance of blogs that are more qualified and better than what I could do.
+And there are an abundance of bloggers who are much more qualified than I and are better at what we do.

-However, learning how to improve in my writing and the business of writing are a large part of my life.
+However, learning how to improve in my writing and the business of writing are large parts of my life.
 So I want to share what I’m learning with you.

 This morning, Monica Lewinsky was on the CBS Morning Show to speak about cyberbullying.
 If we would all follow Lori’s suggestion to remember the power of positive words, cyberbullying would be a nonissue.
 We would all see an increase in what we can do, together.